aravinthakshan/railway-microservice-srip-1/README.md

 ## 🚨 Troubleshooting

 ### **Service Won't Start**
-1. Check `railway logs` for errors
+1. Check Render logs in the dashboard
 2. Verify all dependencies are in `requirements.txt`
 3. Ensure `parser.py` is in the same directory